dineshkumar741/Variant-calling-workflow/README.md

 Annotated VCF files

-The original files cannot be uploaded due to file sizes being too big.
-However, reads.vcf and reads_annotated.vcf files which carry only a small portion of the result, not the complete results are uploaded.
+Full results are not included due to their large file sizes.
+Only vcf files reperesenting a small subset of the results are uploaded for demonstration purposes.